 The barely visible paw print above the dog soldier illustrates allegiance to freedom and liberty for all.

 The two white stars in the blue portion of the flag story us on the bonding relationships between man and man’s best friend and how working as a team, anything can be accomplished.

 Our new 4,800 sq/ft training center is located in a quiet pristine country setting south of the Minnesota river near Burnsville and Prior Lake, MN.
 Partnering with supportive shelters and rescue groups, PetsLoyal2Vets will play an important role in training and adopting out many highly trained dogs to veterans free of charge.
-Veterans can stop in for a visit, watch the dogs being trained and get to know the trainers.
-We encourage veterans interested in the “Project Companion” to stop by, pull up a chair under the patio brick arbor covered in vines and grapes and relax.
+Veterans can stop in for a visit by making an appointment and watch the dogs being trained.
+We encourage veterans interested in the “Project Companion” to makea an appointment to stop by, pull up a chair under the patio brick arbor covered in vines and grapes and relax.

 We are fortunate to have a Regional VA Medical Center just 25 minutes from this facility with dozens of excellent doctors, therapists and social workers who work closely with PTSD and TBI veterans.
 We are so excited to have an opportunity to serve veterans post active duty by training homeless dogs as companion/therapy or as Psychiatric Service Dogs.
 Our initiatives and programs are entirely funded through grants, corporate sponsorships and donations.